 And as mentioned in the surf lowdown above, the mass majority of breaks in Samoa are best accessed by boat.
 Or quite long paddles… like 30-45 minute paddles.

 For example, here’s what a typical single day of surfing Samoa can add up to.
-And this is without transportation.
+This is without transportation.

 - Budget room per person (basic fale): 60 WST ($24 USD) breakfast and dinner included